 There’s no shortage of things to do in Wales from your base at Ty Gwyn.
 The choice is yours; to do as little or as much as you wish, it’s your holiday!
 There are numerous places to see and visit when using Ty Gwyn as a base to explore Mid Wales.
-We have OS Maps covering all the surrounding areas, Walking Trail Booklets, leaflets and reading material for your use whilst staying at Ty Gwyn.
+We have OS Maps covering all the surrounding areas and Walking Trail Booklets for your use whilst staying at Ty Gwyn.
 There is also an abundance of local suggestions and tips to be found in the Guest Information folders, including places of interest recommended by past Guests.
 You don’t get better than that!

 Welshpool’s principal attraction is the 13th Century medieval Powis Castle – an impressive sandstone castle with beautiful terraced gardens overlooking the Severn Valley.
 Both the Castle and Museum are run by The National Trust.
 There’s a traditional Market held on Mondays and Saturdays throughout the year.
 The Shopping is good at The Old Station, a unique opportunity to shop in an elegant Listed building.